Nehereus/Fuzzy-Wiki/README.md

 # What is this
 This is a course project for CS 230, distributed system, at the University of California, Irvine.
 The project aims to implement a distributed search engine for the monthly Wikipedia dump file using Lucene Java.
 Aside from using Lucene for basic searching, we built the distributed indexing/searching, ranking, and caching system in-house.
+You may find a demo instance of the project [here](https://wiki.javacafe.dev).
-The wonderful React frontend of this project it at [wiki-go](https://github.com/chrismar303/wiki-go), and a simple backend used for load balancing is at [wiki-go-backend](https://github.com/chrismar303/wiki-go-backend)
+The wonderful React frontend of this project it at [wiki-go](https://github.com/chrismar303/wiki-go), and a simple backend used for load balancing is at [wiki-go-backend](https://github.com/chrismar303/wiki-go-backend).

 ## Why not Elastic search/Solr
 This is clearly not a production ready implementation of a search engine.
 Both Elastic search and Apache Solr are far more mature than this project.
 We try to learn more about distributed system and information retrevial by rebuilding the wheel.
 Hopefully, the future audience of this project are interested at these topics as we do.